davemoore22/cpcspacehockey/README.md

 Change Log:

-v1.0.1 (04/07/2024):
+v1.0.1 (04/07/2023):

 - Added Diagonal Ball Movement
-- Fixed a bug with Player 2 not being able to mvoe to the very top of the Playing Area
+- Fixed a bug with Player 2 not being able to move to the very top of the Playing Area
 - Added Game Over Sound Effect

 v1.0.0 (01/07/2023):